 #19 All classes are mixed ability.
 This is unpopular in a lot of education systems in the UK and the US (I know, my own school recently adopted this policy (Personally, I love it) and there can be a lot of teachers that don’t like it.
 However, some of the most successful education systems have mixed ability classes, so it does work!

 #20 Finnish Students learn more languages.
 They learn Finnish from their first day at school.
-At age 9 they start learning Swedish, Which id Finland’s second language.
-By age 11 they start learning their third language (which is usually English). many students even start learning a fourth language when they are 13.
+At age 9 they start learning their second language (which is usually English).
+By age 11 they start learning Swedish, which is Finland’s second language.
+Many students even start learning a fourth language when they are 13.
 They are only tested on their first two languages in the final exam at the end of high school.

 #21 Teachers only generally spend 4 hours a day in the classroom and have 2 hours every week for professional development, thus reducing teacher stress.